Journalists learn as Scripps environmental fellows

-Five journalists have been selected as 2013-2014 Ted Scripps Fellows in Environmental Journalism at the University of Colorado Boulder.
-The new fellows are nationally and internationally recognized journalists whose areas of expertise range from the nuclear crisis in Japan to environmental and social justice issues.
+Five journalists are in Boulder this year as Ted Scripps Fellows in Environmental Journalism at CU Journalism & Mass Communication.
+The fellows are nationally and internationally recognized journalists whose areas of expertise range from the nuclear crisis in Japan to environmental and social justice issues.

 The nine-month fellowships offer experienced journalists an opportunity to deepen their understanding of environmental issues and policy through coursework, independent projects, seminars and field trips in the region.
 The fellowships are hosted by the Center for Environmental Journalism in CU’s Journalism & Mass Communication program, and funded by a grant from Cindy Scripps through the Scripps Howard Foundation.